Moksha: Vishishtadvaita

 The Vishistadvaita tradition, primarily propounded by Ramanuja, defines avidya and moksha differently from the Advaita tradition.
 To Ramanuja, avidya is a focus on the self, and vidya is a focus on a loving god.
 The Vishistadvaita school argues that other schools of Hinduism create a false sense of agency in individuals, which makes the individual think oneself as potential or self-realized god.
 Such ideas, claims Ramanuja, decay to materialism, hedonism and self worship.
 Individuals forget Ishvara (God).
 Mukti, to Vishistadvaita school, is release from such avidya, towards the intuition and eternal union with God.
 While the jiva attains equality with Brahman in moksha, it still retains its individuality.

 Mokṣha in this life

-Among the Samkhya, Yoga and Vedanta schools of Hinduism, liberation and freedom reached within one's life is referred to as jivanmukti, and the individual who has experienced this state is called jivanmukta (self-realized person).
-Dozens of Upanishads, including those from middle Upanishadic period, mention or describe the state of liberation, jivanmukti.
+Among the Samkhya, Yoga, and Vedanta schools of Hinduism, liberation and freedom attained within one's lifetime are referred to as jivanmukti, and the individual who has experienced this state is called a jivanmukta (self-realized person).
+Dozens of Upanishads, including those from the middle Upanishadic period, mention or describe the state of liberation, jivanmukti.
 Some contrast jivanmukti with videhamukti (moksha from samsara after death).
-Jivanmukti is a state that transforms the nature, attributes and behaviors of an individual, claim these ancient texts of Hindu philosophy.
-For example, according to Naradaparivrajaka Upanishad, the liberated individual shows attributes such as:
+Jivanmukti is a state that transforms the nature, attributes, and behaviors of an individual, according to these ancient texts of Hindu philosophy.
+For example, according to Naradaparivrajaka Upanishad, the liberated individual is described as possessing the following qualities: